Azure/azure-sdk-for-js/sdk/batch/batch-rest/MigrationGuide.md

 }
 ```

-Now, for `@azure-rest/batch`, the client operation won't throw errors even when the returned status code is unexpected, instead it exports a helper method `isUnexpected` to help you check if the response is unexpected.
+Now, for `@azure-rest/batch`, the client operation won't throw errors even when the returned HTTP status code is unexpected, instead it exports a helper method `isUnexpected` to help you check if the response is unexpected.
 The following example demostarte how to handle different errors might occur in the get pool request.

 ```typescript
 try {